sciai-lab/gmlqc-sheets/README.md

 # gmlqc-sheets
-Sheets for the lecture Geometrich Machine Learning in Quantum Chemistry
+Sheets for the lecture Geometric Machine Learning in Quantum Chemistry